Kamalnl92/collisonDetectionCoppeliasimUR5/README.md

 # problem

-The small spawned objects are not detectable, it should be detectable similarly to the cuboid object is detectable
+The small spawned objects are not detectable, it should be detectable similarly to the cuboid object.